 Approximately two-thirds of ASU students rely on some form of financial assistance to meet their educational expenses.
-For more information, call 480/965-3355, or access the Web site at www.asu.edu/fa.
+For more information, call the Tempe campus at 480/965-3355, or the West campus at 602/543-8178, or access the Web site at www.asu.edu/fa.